Upcoming Conferences at Western Psychiatric Institute and Clinic

 We will work to educate many county administrators, managed care organizations, youth and family members, and interested system partners about HFW in general.
 We plan to take it even further by facilitating discussions about how HFW can work with a variety of systems, such as juvenile justice, education, Family Based Mental Health Services, child welfare, etc. We are working closely with our partner organization, the PA System of Care Partnership to radically change the way youth and families interact with behavioral health services in Pennsylvania.

-We are so grateful to the Pennsylvania Office of Mental Health and Substance Abuse Services (PA OMHSAS), the Department of Psychiatry at the University of Pittsburgh, Community Care Behavioral Health (CCBH) and the Youth and Family Training Institute’s Advisory Board for their continued support and guidance.
+We are grateful to the Pennsylvania Office of Mental Health and Substance Abuse Services (PA OMHSAS), the Department of Psychiatry at the University of Pittsburgh, Community Care Behavioral Health (CCBH) and the Youth and Family Training Institute’s Advisory Board for their continued support and guidance.
 They enable us to ensure that our HFW workforce has rigorous training and coaching in order to uphold fidelity to the HFW model.
 This is wonderful and important for the many youth and families who can benefit from the HFW process.

 The Youth and Family Training Institute Vision and Mission: